 The LipiFlow treatment requires no downtime or recovery.
 Patients are free to go home shortly after the treatment.

-The results of LipiFlow can take up to four to eight weeks to achieve, and patients experience relief of their dry eye symptoms.
+The results of LipiFlow can take up to four to eight weeks to achieve, and a majority of patients experience relief of their dry eye symptoms.
 The effects of the treatment continue to improve for several months.
 The goal of the LipiFlow treatment is to keep the Meibomian glands functioning and preventing them from scarring.

 LipiFlow clinical studies have shown that about 7 glands are unblocked immediately after treatment and up to 9 glands in approximately 12 months.
 Overall, nearly 80 percent of patients treated with LipiFlow reported a significant improvement in chronic dry eye symptoms.